acha666/ADUMx165_USB_Isolator/readme.md

 Tantalum capacitors are highly sensitive to overvoltage and polarity reversal, often failing catastrophically.
 It is recommended to select capacitors with a voltage rating at least twice the operating voltage (5V * 2 = 10V) and ensure correct polarity during soldering (the stripe mark typically indicates the positive terminal).
 This design uses 16V-rated tantalum capacitors.

 ### Notes

-Currently, the TLV76750 is configured for a fixed 5V output.
-Under heavy load, line losses may reduce the output voltage.
-It can be replaced with the adjustable TLV76701 in future iterations, with the output voltage set to approximately 5.2V.

 This document was translated by ChatGPT.